daniamohamed/ShiftSync/README.md

 # ShiftSync

 ## Project Overview
-ShiftSync is a mobile web app that connects students with part-time employment opportunities and employers with easy-to-use budget management.
-With access to over 100 available jobs, ShiftSync makes job hunting and management convenient for all.
+ShiftSync is a mobile web app that connects students with part-time employment opportunities and introduces businesses to shift-based employment

 ## Steps to run the application
 ### Backend